Critical-Infrastructure-Systems-Lab/InfeRes/README.rst

    - Name of the reservoir (res_name) = AyunHa
    - Maximum water level in meter (max_wl) = 211

-6. **WSA.py**
+5. **WSA.py**

- ``WSA.py`` estimates the area and storage time-series from the pre-preocessed time satellite images, which only takes intput as the name of the reservoir.
+ ``WSA.py`` estimates the area and storage time-series from the pre-processed time satellite images, which only takes input as the name of the reservoir.

  Inputs required (variable name):